Liberatii/documentation/docs/pre_migration/assessment/index.rst

 Connect to an Oracle database
 +++++++++++++++++++++++++++++

-When connecting to a live database this extension requires the `Extension for Oracle <https://learn.microsoft.com/en-us/sql/azure-data-studio/extensions/extension-for-oracle?view=sql-server-ver16>`_ is installed to provide connections to the Oracle Databases.
-It is therefore limited to Oracle 11.2 and above.
+When connecting to a live database, this extension requires the `Extension for Oracle <https://learn.microsoft.com/en-us/sql/azure-data-studio/extensions/extension-for-oracle?view=sql-server-ver16>`_ to be installed to provide connections to the Oracle Databases.
+It is, therefore, limited to Oracle 11.2 and above.

 A connection to an Oracle must already be setup: